 One of the simplest CART algorithms, Decision Tree is interpretable and is not affected by the presence of outliers, or missing values in the data.
 The root node is chosen based on the feature which carries the maximum information and this iterative process continues in the child nodes as well.

 The splitting is stopped when the tree has reached its maximum depth or all instances has been classified.
-Decision Trees are prone to overfitting and hence it’s required to set constraints at each step or prune the tree.
+Decision Tree machine learning is prone to overfitting and hence it’s required to set constraints at each step or prune the tree.

 7. Random Forest: